 - Mr. Big, the shadowy ruler of Pottsylvania in Rocky and Bullwinkle, was actually six inches tall.

 - Cavitus from 3-2-1 Penguins! is small but wears a suit to disguise it.

 - Many depictions of Napoleon Bonaparte portray him this way.
-Napoleon was actually around average height for a Frenchman of his time period, but soldiers tended to be larger and burlier than the average man for obvious reasons, causing him to look fairly undersized around his fellow soldiers.
+Napoleon was actually around average height for a Frenchman of his time period, and would hardly be considered tiny nowadays, but soldiers tended to be larger and burlier than the average man for obvious reasons, causing him to look fairly undersized around his fellow soldiers.
 This effect was amplified by the fact that he was most often seen around the elite (i.e. larger and taller than average for soldiers) Imperial Guard.
 He was given the affectionate nickname "The Little Corporal" by his men.
-Britain, his sworn enemy, seized upon the perception and lampooned him in propaganda cartoons as a midget tyrant.
-Further confusing issues for the British, Napoleon was 5'3 tall in French measurements, but due to the fact that French feet were longer than Imperial feet this equated to 5'7 in British measurements.
+Britain, his sworn enemy, seized upon the perception and lampooned him in propaganda cartoons as a midget tyrant. note Further confusing issues for the British, Napoleon was 5'3 tall in French measurements, but due to the fact that French feet were longer than Imperial feet this equated to 5'7 in British measurements.

 - James Madison, the fourth President of the United States, the "Father of the Constitution", and the author of The Federalist Papers, who led the nation through the War of 1812, is a heroic variant, with a height of 5'4" and the lightest U.S. president, weighing about 100 pounds.